EnterpriseDB/barman/doc/barman-tutorial.en.md

   previously created with the `pg_create_restore_point(name)` function[^POSTGRESQL0901]

-[^POSTGRESQL0901]: Only available for PostgreSQL 9.1 and above users
+[^POSTGRESQL0901]: Only available on PostgreSQL 9.1 and above.

 You can use the `--exclusive` option to specify whether to stop immediately before or immediately after the recovery target.